danielfcollier/py-umik-base-app/docs/posts/09 - Audio Engineering.md

-# 🎧 Beyond Voltage: Why We Moved From RMS to LUFS
+# 🎧 Beyond Voltage: Why I Moved From RMS to LUFS

-In the early stages of building our audio analysis pipeline, we relied on **RMS (Root Mean Square)** to measure loudness.
+In the early stages of building the audio analysis pipeline, I relied on **RMS (Root Mean Square)** to measure loudness.
 It’s the standard textbook approach: square the amplitude, take the mean, find the root.
 It’s computationally cheap and mathematically perfect for measuring **electrical power**.

 But audio isn't just electricity - it's **perception**.

-We quickly found that RMS has a critical flaw in real-world applications: it is "ear-blind."
+I quickly found that RMS has a critical flaw in real-world applications: it is "ear-blind."

 ## 🌩️ The Real-World Scenario: Thunder vs. The Baby